2024 draft Labour Law: Key updates for Italian Labour Law

 Employment and furlough scheme

-The draft law allows employees on the furlough scheme to undertake subordinate or self-employment activities, as long as they notify the National Social Security Institute (INPS) before starting the new job.
+The draft law allows employees on the furlough scheme to undertake subordinate or self-employment activities, as long as they notify the National Social Security Institute before starting the new job.
 However, they will lose their furlough scheme benefits while employed.

 Agency work agreements